Best Practices for Comprehension, Decoding, & Fluency

 Intervention Reports

 Teachers determine which students need help with specific skills and which students can help teach those skills.
 Teachers then pair students in the class to work simultaneously and productively on different activities that address the problems they are experiencing.
 As a result, every student is on task.
 Pairs are changed frequently, and all students can be coaches and readers over time as students work on various skills.
 By creating pairs, individual needs are being met instead of a single, teacher-directed lesson that may address the issues of only a few students.
 PALS is differentiating at its best!
-PALS also creates opportunities for teachers to circulate in the class, observe students, and provide individual remediation lessons.
-PALS is designed to be used in addition to the existing reading and math curriculum, 25 to 35 minutes, 2 to 4 times a week.
+It also creates opportunities for teachers to circulate in the class, observe students, and provide individual remediation lessons.
+Designed to be used in addition to the existing reading and math curriculum, incorporate PALS 25 to 35 minutes, 2 to 4 times a week.
 (Vanderbilt Kennedy Center).

 Kindergarten PALS